太陽工業コラム

 The steep road to establishing a recycling system.

-By combining advanced technology and extensive experience
+Creating a new business model by combining advanced technology and extensive experience.

-The company has set an example for the industry, improving efficiency through a combination of technology and experience.
+However, Taiyo Kogyo’s in-house complete recycling process, sets an example for the industry, improving efficiency through a combination of technology and experience.

 Future challenges are to integrate social contribution and environmental protection through the reuse and recycling of our products.

 This cycle is complex and requires a great deal of effort and time, but we have a cycle that allows us to complete these processes in-house.
 This allows us to do all of the work without relying on other companies, which gives us a significant advantage in the industry.
-Through the project, the general manager gained a deep understanding of the importance of recycling permits, and the members of the company have used this knowledge to create their own system.
+Through the project, the General Manager gained a deep understanding of the importance of recycling permits, and the members of the company have used this knowledge to create their own system.
 This has greatly improved the efficiency and results of the recycling process.

 We also aim to make profits commensurate with our costs, and are striving to realize a better society through recycling as a new business model that contributes to society and protects the environment.